 For ultimate luxury and intercontinental range, large-cabin jets are in a class of their own.
 Designed for long-haul flights, these aircraft can seat 10 to 19 passengers and often feature amenities like full galleys, entertainment systems, and sleeping quarters.
 Leasing a top-tier large jet, such as a Gulfstream G650 or a Bombardier Global 7500, can cost anywhere from $400,000 to over $1 million per month.
 This option is tailored for global business leaders, families, and entertainers who require non-stop international travel without compromising on comfort or privacy.
 Clients at this level often pair their lease with comprehensive aircraft management services to handle all operational complexities.

-What Factors Influence Lease Prices?
+What Factors Affect Your Lease Price?

 When you're looking to lease a private jet, the price isn't a single, fixed number.
 It’s a tailored figure based on your specific flying habits and preferences.
 Understanding the main components that shape your lease price helps you make an informed decision and find a solution that fits your travel style and budget perfectly.
 Several key factors come together to determine the final cost, from the type of aircraft you choose to where and how often you fly.
 Let's break down what influences your lease price.

-Aircraft Type and Size
+How Aircraft Type and Size Impact Cost

 The specific aircraft you choose is the biggest piece of the pricing puzzle.
 A nimble light jet for quick regional trips will have a lower lease cost than a spacious, large-cabin jet built for transcontinental flights.
 When thinking about your needs, consider your typical passenger count and the flight range you require.
 Answering these questions will help you select the right aircraft category.
 Our diverse fleet offers options for every type of mission, ensuring you find the perfect match for your travel style.

-Lease Duration and Flight Hours
+Factoring in Lease Duration and Flight Hours

 The length of your lease and your planned flight hours are also key.
 Committing to a longer-term lease can often secure a more favorable monthly rate, which is great for frequent flyers.
 Your agreement will include a set number of flight hours, which are typically billed "block to block."
 This means the clock starts when the jet begins to move for departure and stops once it's parked at your destination, including taxi time.
 Understanding your expected usage helps create a predictable budget and a well-structured aircraft management plan.

-Operational Area and Market Demand
+Why Your Location and Market Demand Matter

 Where you fly matters.
 Your primary operational area influences costs through varying landing fees, handling charges, and local demand.
 Flying into a major hub during a global event will be priced differently than a quiet trip to a regional airport.
 Market demand and seasonality also play a big role.
 Prices can shift based on peak travel times, holidays, or major events.
 Being aware of these trends can help you plan effectively and find the best value for your private charter needs throughout the year.